-Background: If a vessel is not allowed to discharge in an area, it needs a way to keep wastewater from being discharged.
+Background: If a vessel is not allowed to discharge in an area, it needs to store wastewater.

 Some operators have not had enough capacity and have taken measures, such as shutting laundry facilities or holding waste in garbage cans until it could be offloaded.

 While these are acceptable storage tactics, checks must be made to ensure the waste is handled properly.